If you are struggling to cope with debt - and can’t reach a settlement with the companies you owe money to - drastic action may be necessary.

 For a long time, bankruptcy has been seen as the last resort for people who have unmanageable levels of borrowing.
-But a recently introduced alternative, known as an IVA, could prove to be a more suitable option depending on your circumstances.
+But an alternative, known as an IVA, could prove to be a more suitable option depending on your circumstances.

 What is an IVA?

-An IVA, or an individual voluntary arrangement, is a form of insolvency that should enable you to keep some of your assets and shouldn't have the affect on your career that going bankrupt might.
+An IVA, or an individual voluntary arrangement, is a form of insolvency that should enable you to keep some of your assets - and shouldn't have the adverse effect on your career that going bankrupt might.

 How to clear your debts